Uzuazoraro/Ansible-config-mgt/README.md

 mv geerlingguy.mysql/ mysql

 Read README.md file, and edit roles configuration to use correct credentials for MySQL required for the tooling website.

+Now it is time to upload the changes into your GitHub:

+git add .
+git commit -m "Commit new role files into GitHub" git push --set-upstream origin dynamic-assignments

+Now, if you are satisfied with your codes, you can create a Pull Request and merge it to main branch on GitHub.